bradleyjay/datadog_test/datadog/answers.md

 > - *Your custom metric scoped over your host.*
 ---

-## Add your custom metric scoped over your host to the timeboard
+## Add your custom metric scoped over your host to the Timeboard

-From my example timeboard, I'll start building each feature that will get added to the timeboard by our ```api.Timeboard.create()``` call, as a graph.
-I did try implimenting this first as a call to send metrics directly via api.Metric.send() (detailed [here](https://docs.datadoghq.com/api/?lang=python#post-time-series-points)), but while that made the metric available on Datadog for my localhost, it didn't generate the graph as I intended.
-As I'm testing syntax, I'm deleting incorrect timeboards via the command
+From my example Timeboard, I'll start building each feature that will get added to the Timeboard by our ```api.Timeboard.create()``` call, as a graph.
+I did try implementing this first as a call to send metrics directly via api.Metric.send() (detailed [here](https://docs.datadoghq.com/api/?lang=python#post-time-series-points)), but while that made the metric available on Datadog for my localhost, it didn't generate the graph as I intended.
+As I'm testing syntax, I'm deleting incorrect Timeboards via the command

     dog timeboard show_all
     dog timeboard delete <timeboard id>